BhanuKedhar09/Taxi-Analysis-Data-Engineering/README.md

 ## Introduction

-The main objective of this project is to understand and implement ETL Extract-Transform-Load process using modren data pipeline tools such as Mage AI, Looker, Google Cloud, Google BigQuery, Python, Google Compute Engine to name a few.
+The main objective of this project is to understand and implement ETL Extract-Transform-Load process using modren data pipeline tools such as Mage AI, Looker, Google BigQuery to name a few.
 Learn different Data models and how to make them easily accessible for Analysis and for machine learning.

 ## Architecture